enisc-al/Auto-SwiftPanel-Installer-Script/README.md

 This file works only in CentOS 7.
 Tested and works.

-You have just to install .sh file, and everythink will be automaticlly installed + templates.
+You have just to install and run .sh file, and everythink will be automaticlly installed + templates.

 Usage: